dhlee3146/Group-5/G5_project1.md

-# 🍀The features of the study stack
+# 🍀The features of StudyStack

 ## 1. Flashcard Function: